krisyoung-tmp/frontend-tech-task/README.md

 * SASS
 * Must be responsive
 * The number of tasks could be huge.
 How will this look and respond.
+* Acitons
+  * Create ToDo Item
+  * Edit ToDo Item
+  * Delete ToDo Item
+  * Complete ToDo Item

+# Sample Designs
+Please find some sample Designs in the [design](design/) folder.
+Pick 1 design and implement and/or improve upon

+# Sample ToDo Items
+Please find some sample ToDo Items in the [data](data/) folder.
+Samples are guides only.
+Document any decisions in regards to this data.

 # Bonus